homeall/dhcphelper/README.md

 ```
  ### Licence

-Distributed under the MIT license
+Distributed under the MIT license. `See LICENSE` for more information.